Signs of stroke and what to do next

 What is a stroke?

-A stroke results from a lack of blood flow to the brain, which causes brain cells to die.
-A stroke usually affects one of the two sides of the brain.
-For each minute a stroke goes untreated and blood flow to the brain continues to be blocked, you lose about 1.9 million neurons, and, at some point, the damage to the brain is irreversible, said Victor Zach, MD, a neurologist and stroke specialist who is an independent member of the HonorHealth medical staff.
+A stroke results from a lack of blood flow to your brain, causing your brain cells to die.
+This condition usually affects one of the two sides of your brain.
+For each minute it goes untreated and blood flow to your brain continues to be blocked, you lose around 1.9 million neurons, eventually causing irreversible damage to your brain.

 Stroke by the Numbers infographic (PDF).

-Because movement on one side of the body is controlled by the opposite side of the brain, if a stroke affects the left side of your brain, you'll have problems with the right side of your body, Dr. Zach said.
+The movement on one side of your body is controlled by the opposite side of your brain, so if a stroke affects the left side of your brain, you'll have problems with the right side of your body and vice versa.

 Difficulty recognizing a stroke